GhalaAlotaibi/2024-25_GP_9/README.md

 # Tracki
 ## Introduction

-**Tracki** aims to enhance the food truck industry with a mobile application that allows users to easily locate, track, and rate food trucks in Riyadh.
-Our goal is to improve user experience by making it convenient for customers to discover new food trucks and follow their favorites, ultimately supporting local food vendors.
+**Tracki** is a mobile app that enhances the process of discovering food trucks in Riyadh.
+With Tracki, users can effortlessly find, track, and rate their favorite food trucks, eliminating the difficulties of locating them.
+Our aim is to improve the food truck experience, making it more accessible and enjoyable for everyone.